viocently/ekignrb9lc/PaperCodes/README.md

 4. Type `./trivium` in the console to run the program.
 While the program is running, you can check the status of the program by viewing the files in the LOG.

 ## 3. How to generate the final superpoly
+We introduce how to generate the final superpoly after the program terminates.
 This part may be different for different algorithms.

 For Kreyvium and Acorn, when the propram terminates, a file "res.txt" will be gerenated in the folder "TERM".
 This file contains the final superpoly.
 To analyze the final superpoly, you can take the following steps:
 1. Switch to the folder "Kreyvium" or "Acorn".
 2. Type `g++ evaluateRes.cpp -o -std=c++11 -O3 -o evaluateRes` in the console to compile the source file "evaluateRes.cpp".
-3. `./evaluateRes ./TERM/res.txt` to run the propram.
-Information about the superpoly will be output.
+3. Type `./evaluateRes ./TERM/res.txt` in the console to start the analysis of the superpoly.
+When it finishes, information about the superpoly will be output.

 For Trivium or Grain, to obtain the final superpoly, you can take the following steps:
 1. Switch to the folder "Trivium" ("Grain").
 2. Type `g++ evaluateResTrivium.cpp (evaluateResGrain.cpp) -o -std=c++17 -O3 -lpthread -o evaluateRes` in the console to compile the source file "evaluateResTrivium.cpp" ("evaluateResGrain.cpp").
-3. `./evaluateRes ./TERM` to run the program.
-A file "res.txt" containing the final superpoly will be generated in the folder "TERM".
+3. Type `./evaluateRes ./TERM` in the console to start the analysis of the superpoly.
+When it finishes, a file "res.txt" containing the final superpoly will be generated in the folder "TERM".
 Also, information about the superpoly will be output.

 Note that the header file "dynamic_bitset.hpp" included in "evaluateResTrivium.cpp" is from Boost C++ Libraires, which can be downloaded from (https://www.boost.org/).